IELTS General Writing Task 1 – Letter

 We recommend that you write five paragraphs:

 - The first paragraph should explain why you are writing.
-For example, in this case, you should write to a friend and say that you are writing to give him advice or suggestion.
+In this case, you should write to a friend and say that you are writing to give him a suggestion about whether he/she should get a job or go to college.

 - The next three paragraphs should cover all three bullet points.
 We recommend that you write one paragraph for each bullet point.